 better cities, happier people

-Why is a connection expert talking about urban design?
+Why is a friendship expert talking about urban design?
 Because they’re more connected than you think.

 ✔️ a UX designer’s toolbox